inspire_blur 0.2.0 copy "inspire_blur: ^0.2.0" to clipboard

 Backdrop blur works best when applied over large, dynamic areas, such as screens, scaffolds, lists, grids, or carousels.
 It blurs any content rendered beneath it, making it ideal for scene-level effects.

-A common use case is a top screen fade that blurs the content near the status bar and gradually fades out from top to bottom.
+A common use case is a top screen fade, where the blur effect starts under the status bar, and gradually fades out.

 Child blur is ideal for standalone UI elements like cards, images, or small components.
 It works by wrapping the widget that should be blurred.